-Mobile banking is on the rise now, so you’d better not underestimate this method.
+Mobile banking is rising now, so you’d better not underestimate this method.
 According to statistics, in 2023, it is estimated that there will be 1.31 billion proximity mobile payment transaction users worldwide, up from 950 million users in 2019.

-It will be very useful to keep track of the latest developments in the field of digital payments, so as not to miss a new service that is gaining popularity.
+It will be advantageous to keep track of the latest developments in digital payments so as not to miss a new service that is gaining popularity.

 Payment methods at Corefy